Selbi182/ListeningPartyBot/README.md

 # Listening Party Bot
 ![Blahaj](https://i.imgur.com/NuEmaM9.png)

-A Discord bot used to set up, organize, and host listening parties for Spotify playlists or albums!
+A Spotify-powered Discord bot for hosting listening parties!

 **Use the following URL to invite the bot to your server:**\
 https://discord.com/oauth2/authorize?client_id=1062043789646118982&permissions=18432&scope=bot